It was a long, dusty and quite frankly dangerous Moroccan journey to Zagora, the edge of the Sahara desert, Morocco branch.

 - Don’t wear black – you will get covered in white desert dust in no time

 - Bring something for if you have a funny tummy, just in case (there are no shops around)

-- Bring snacks in case you get peckish
+- Pack or buy snacks in case you get peckish

-- Bring warm clothes to sleep in and wrap up in during the evening
+- You will need warm clothes to sleep in and wrap up in during the evening

 - Bring some loo roll and baby wipes

-- Bring a portable charger (I don’t remember there being any sockets in the tent)
+- Don’t forget a portable charger (I don’t remember there being any sockets in the tent)